harrytyp/manual-coding-helper/README.md

 - Dark Mode Support: Toggle between light and dark modes for optimal viewing experience.

 # Known Bugs
-- Correct toggle does is bugged
+- Correct toggle is bugged and does not save

 # Planned Features
 - Setting persistence between sessions